High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: A simulation study

 \section{A simulation study}

 In this section, we conducted simulations to check the finite sample performance of the proposed TED estimator.
-We generated the data with frequency $1/n^{all}$ and considered the following time series regression jump diffusion model:
+We generated data from the time series regression jump diffusion model \eqref{jump_diffusion1}--\eqref{jump_diffusion2}.
+We considered two types of coefficient processes, time-varying and constant coefficients.
+Detailed descriptions of the simulation setup are provided in Appendix \ref{sec:sim_setup}.
+We set $p=100$ with $s_p = [\log p] = 4$ effective covariates, and varied sample sizes $n=1000, 2000, 4000$.
+We repeated the simulation $200$ times.